John C. Young (pastor): Ministry and involvement with the Presbyterian Church

-In 1834, Young became the pastor of the Danville Presbyterian Church, which served both students and the town at large.
+In 1834 Young became the pastor of the Danville Presbyterian Church, which served students and the town at large.
 He was popular with his congregation, which grew in size rapidly.
 A few years later, the Presbyterian Church found itself embroiled in the Old School–New School controversy, an 1837 schism that split the church into "Old School" traditional Calvinist theological conservatives and "New School" revivalists.
 He was a part of the "Old School", as were the Synod of Kentucky, many other southern synods, and both of Danville's Presbyterian Churches at which he had preached.
 Around this time he was offered the presidency at Transylvania University due to his successes in Danville, though he ultimately opted to stay at Centre.
 In 1852, the congregation had outgrown the building, and he founded a second church, the Second Presbyterian Church, to accommodate the many students that attended.
 The church remained operational until 1969, when the building was vacated and the congregations joined at the original First Presbyterian Church.